conceptsandtraining/doil/README.md

 ### doil on Windows

-* TODO XXX Hint zu Ubuntu
-* **doil** works on Windows with the WSL enabled.
+* **doil** works on Windows with the WSL2 and Ubuntu 20.10 enabled.
 Due to network restrictions you need to change the host to `localhost` via the doil proxy settings:
   `doil system:proxy host localhost`